Airlines Stop Serving Alcohol As COVID-19 Travel Becomes Stricter

 Advertisement

 This change in policy is not limited to U.S.-based airlines.
-Europe's EasyJet will only be serving passengers water from now on.
-Virgin Atlantic also removed alcohol offerings, for now.
+EasyJet will only be serving passengers water from now on and Virgin Atlantic has also removed alcohol offerings, for now.

 When on flights, passengers are not required to wear masks if they are eating or drinking.
 So the temporary suspension of alcohol offerings serves to limit the occasions in which people remove their masks in flight to only necessary hydration.
 Some airlines are even putting flight attendants in charge of the restrooms to ensure that there is no unnecessary queueing in the aisles or similar crowds on board.